-(1) Clients will have enough nutritious food for everyone in their households for seven days.
+- 1. Clients will have enough nutritious food for everyone in their households for seven days.
 Volunteer & Pantry Manager along with Pantry Supervisor oversee all food ordering, intake, and safe handling including weighing and tracking donations.
 They are responsible for ensuring procurement of adequate amounts of food that meet nutritional goals within agency budget.
 Data is logged on spreadsheet daily.
 Volunteer & Pantry Manager manages volunteers at all food distributions, assuring all clients complete all required intake forms.
-Volunteer & Pantry Manager supervises data entry and runs weekly audits from the intake database.
+Volunteer & Pantry Manager supervises data entry and audits the intake database.
 He also prepares monthly reports on client demographics.
-Executive Director reviews all data and reports to Board of Directors monthly.

-(2) 85% of all food will be in Green/Yellow SWAP categories.
-Dietitians assist with weekly food ordering to ensure adherence to nutrient goals.
+Executive Director reviews all data and reports to Board of Directors monthly. - 2.
+85% of all food will be in Green/Yellow SWAP categories.
+Dietitians set nutrient goals for food ordering.
 They assess weekly invoices of ordered food against a nutritional matrix and track against goal for SWAP foods.
 Data is logged into spreadsheets weekly.